 Several publication opportunities for the research presented at THE INC will be provided.
 Apart from the conference proceedings, high research quality papers can be published from the following journals:

-- Event Management: Event Management journal will publish at least one themed issue entitled “Events in a Changing World”, which will include the full paper version of the research presented at the conference.
+- Event Management: Event Management journal will publish two themed issues entitled “Events in a Changing World”, which will include the full paper version of the research presented at the conference.
 For more info about the journal please visit: http://www.ingentaconnect.com/content/cog/em

 Selected papers will be considered for publication in the following journals: